 Remember, the IRS distinguishes between repairs and improvements.
 Repairs restore your property to its original condition, making them fully deductible in the year incurred.
 Improvements, however, add value and must be depreciated over several years.

 Consider consulting with a tax professional who specializes in real estate.
 They can help you identify all eligible deductions and navigate complex tax rules.
+To fully capitalize on these improvements, consider creating a tax depreciation schedule, which helps you systematically claim deductions over the property’s lifespan.

 Additionally, implementing a proactive approach to your tax strategies can lead to significant savings.
 For example, planning major repairs in a tax year where you anticipate higher income can offset your taxable income effectively.